ICCE National Conference 2025

 photo of four bowls of indigenous medicines

-ICCE is excited to launch the CIRCLE Program — Community-led Cumulative Effects Initiatives for Resilience, Land, Culture and Environment Program.
+ICCE is excited to launch the CIRCLE Program — Community-led Cumulative Effects Initiatives for Resilience, Culture, Land and Environment Program.

 The CIRCLE Program will support Indigenous-led projects that build capacity for cumulative effects assessment, monitoring, and management, guided by a Two-Eyed Seeing approach rooted in Indigenous Knowledge.